acting, or ‘standing up,’ on behalf of another’s or one’s own interest,

-Our advocacy work is wide ranging, and we respond to both immediate concerns in the community and long-standing systemic concerns.
+Our Just Peace and Advocacy work is wide ranging, and we respond to both immediate concerns in the community and long-standing systemic concerns.
 Most recently we advocated on behalf of:

 - survivors of human trafficking,